Supporting the NHS through the Nightingale Fund: update

-The new Nightingale Fund supports children from disadvantaged backgrounds by:
+The Nightingale Fund supports children from disadvantaged backgrounds by:

-- Providing bursaries to the children of essential key worker children (NHS Scholar initiative) at various entry points throughout the school;
+- Providing bursaries to the children of essential key workers (NHS Scholars) at various entry points throughout the school;

-Reigate Grammar School is recognising the outstanding work of front line staff in the NHS, care homes and the emergency services, by prioritising 10 assisted places (bursaries) specifically for the children of health workers.
+Reigate Grammar School is prioritising 10 assisted places (bursaries) specifically for the children of health workers.

 We wish to raise awareness of this commitment and ask members of our community to help spread the word.

-“Our school, and its global community, recognises the outstanding contribution that NHS key workers make to the health and wellbeing of the British people, particularly at this time of national crisis.
-We are in awe of their commitment, passion and bravery as they protect and care for us all from their pivotal position on the front line.”
+“Our school, and its global community, recognises the outstanding contribution that NHS key workers make to the health and wellbeing of the British people, particularly at the height of the national crisis.
+We are in awe of their commitment, passion and bravery as they continue to protect and care for us all from their pivotal position on the front line.”

 Shaun Fenton, Reigate Grammar School Headmaster

-The 10 NHS Scholar places – which are available immediately – are reserved for the children of parents who work within the NHS and care sectors, including nurses, paramedics, porters, and cleaners.
+The 10 Nightingale Scholar places are reserved for the children of parents who work in low-paid roles within the NHS and care sectors, including nurses, paramedics, porters, and cleaners.

-Mr Fenton adds, “The coronavirus crisis has reminded us that there are a whole host of professionals who keep hospitals and the wider health community running.
+Mr Fenton adds, “The Covid-19 crisis reminded us that there are a whole host of professionals who keep hospitals and the wider health community running.
 These are the parents who we hope will be inspired to apply for a place for their child on our Nightingale Fund programme.’

 For more information please email: email@example.com